MicrosoftDocs/WindowsCommunityToolkitDocs/docs/high-performance/Ref.md

 Console.WriteLine(model.Number); // Prints 43!
 ```

+> [!WARNING]
-**NOTE:** the `Ref<T>` constructor doesn't validate the input arguments, meaning that it is your responsability to pass a valid `object` and a reference to a field within that object.
+> The `Ref<T>` constructor doesn't validate the input arguments, meaning that it is your responsability to pass a valid `object` and a reference to a field within that object.

 ### `Ref<T>` on .NET Standard 2.1